Eddie Edwards (wrestler): TNA World Heavyweight Champion (2016–2017)

-On January 5, 2017, Edwards successfully defended his title against EC3 and Lashley in a three-way match after interference from Davey Richards.
-The next day, Edwards successfully defended his title against EC3 at the One Night Only: Live 2 event.
-At Genesis, Edwards lost the championship against Lashley in an Iron Man match.
-On the February 9 episode of Impact Wrestling, Edwards lost his rematch after Richards and his wife Angelina Love interfered and turned on Edwards and his wife Alisha Edwards.
-After the match, Richards attacked Edwards, thus ending The Wolves in the process.
+On the January 5, 2017, episode of Impact Wrestling, Edwards successfully defended his title against EC3 and Lashley in a three-way match after interference from Davey Richards.
+The next day, Edwards successfully defended his title against EC3 at the One Night Only: Live! event.
+At Genesis, Edwards lost the championship against Lashley in an Iron man match.
+On the February 9 episode of Impact Wrestling, Edwards lost his rematch after Richards and his wife Angelina Love interfered and turned on Edwards and his wife Alisha.
+After the match, Richards attacked Eddie, thus ending The Wolves in the process.

-On the February 16 episode of Impact Wrestling, Eddie faced Davey in a Street Fight, however the match ended in a no-contest.
+On the February 16 episode of Impact Wrestling, Edwards faced Richards in a Street Fight, however the match ended in a no contest.
 On the March 9 episode of Impact Wrestling, Edwards brawled with Richards at the beginning of the show, but the two were separated by security guards.
 On the April 6 episode of Impact Wrestling, Edwards was defeated by Richards in a Last Man Standing match.
 A month later, Edwards was defeated by Matt Sydal.
 After the match, Edwards and Alisha were attacked by Richards and Love.
 At No Surrender, Edwards once again failed to regain the Impact World Heavyweight Championship from Lashley.
 On the June 25 episode of Impact Wrestling, Edwards and Alisha defeated Richards and Love in a mixed tag team match.
 On the June 29 episode of Impact Wrestling in India, Edwards teamed with Alberto El Patron, James Storm and Mahabali Shera to defeat Richards, Ethan Carter III, Kongo Kong and Lashley.
 The feud ended at Slammiversary when Edwards and Alisha defeated Richards and Love in a Full Metal Mayhem match.

-After a series of various match, notably against Eli Drake, Edwards entered at number one in the 20-man Gauntlet for the vacated GFW World Heavyweight Championship on the August 24 episode of Impact Wrestling, in which he was eliminated last by Eli Drake.
-The following week, Edwards and Johnny Impact ruined Drake's championship celebration, which led to a tag-team match in the main event, which by Drake and Chris Adonis won.
+After a series of various match, notably against Eli Drake, Edwards entered at number one in the 20-man Gauntlet for the vacated GFW World Heavyweight Championship on the August 24 episode of Impact Wrestling, in which he was eliminated last by Drake.
+The following week, Edwards and Johnny Impact ruined Drake's championship celebration, which led to a tag team match in the main event, which Drake and Chris Adonis won.
 On the September 14 episode of Impact Wrestling, Edwards saved Ethan Carter III from AAA wrestlers El Hijo del Fantasma and Pagano.
-The following week, Edwards teamed with EC3 in a tag team match against Fantasma and Pagano, but lost after an interference of El Texano Jr..
-Following the match, they were continually assaulted by the trio until James Storm made the save.
-Storm shook Eddie Edwards' hand, but refused to shake EC3's hand.
-At Bound for Glory, Eddie, Storm and Carter defeated Team AAA (El Hijo del Fantasma, Pagano and Texano).
+The following week, Edwards teamed with EC3 in a tag team match against Fantasma and Pagano, but lost after interference from El Texano Jr. Following the match, they were continually assaulted by the trio until James Storm made the save.
+Storm shook Edwards' hand, but refused to shake EC3's hand.
+At Bound for Glory, EC3, Edwards, Storm defeated Team AAA (El Hijo del Fantasma, Pagano and Texano).
 On November 6, 2017, in Canada, Edwards made his second defense for the GHC Heavyweight Championship against El Hijo del Fantasma, defeating him.